 It's hard to get that, but you could look online presumably.

 Or take a trip to Mexico?

 Presumably.
 [Phenobarbital] is the way animals are allowed to die.
 It used to be fairly easy to get it from a veterinary supply store.
-Philip Nitschke in Australia published a map of where the veterinary supply stores were and what to say when you got there.
+Philip Nitschke in Australia published a map of where the veterinary supply stores were, and what to say when you got there.
 I can't remember if Philip was arrested, or if he just had his medical license revoked.
-Even in Europe [where euthanasia is legal in some countries], they have to resort to these Chinese internet connections.
+Even in Europe [where euthanasia is legal], they have to resort to these Chinese Internet connections.